Do you feel lost because you are thinking “I should be earning more in my business”?

 Idea #3 – Start small but consistent

-This one is a action oriented tip.
-I’m not going to dive into so much of the mindset.
-Start small but consistent.
-If when you call out what’s going on in your business and you’re frustrated or feeling lost because you’re doing all of this work and you don’t have the clients nd then you step back and you assess and you say, oh my gosh, there’s so much I need to be doing…..start small.
+If you’re frustrated or feeling lost because you’re doing all of this work and you don’t have the clients and then you step back and you assess and you say, oh my gosh, there’s so much I need to be doing…..start small.

 - I’m not following up with people.